 A Rapid and Practical Quality Improvement Project, Sponsored by the Washington Chapter of the American Academy of Pediatrics

 Participating clinics will receive training in best practices to promote HPV vaccination in preteens, particularly by starting HPV vaccination at age 9, using strong provider recommendations, and posting a standardized immunization schedule.
 Clinics will be encouraged to increase well child visits, specifically for age 9-10.
 Learning will be accomplished through a combination of webinars, cohort meetings and individual clinic coaching sessions (approximately 1-2 hours a month).
-Baseline data will be collected in February, with clinic participation starting in March.
+Clinics will receive training materials such as HPV cue cards, Announcement Approach Pathway, and posters for the exam rooms and lobby.

 Forming your Practice QI Team: To participate, we ask that you assign at least two primary contacts to lead this QI project.